AcademySoftwareFoundation/rez/docs/source/package_definition.rst

    :type: list[list[str]]

    A package can contain *variants* - think of them as different flavors of the same package version, but with differing dependencies.
-See the :ref:`variants` section for further details.
+See the :doc:`variants` section for further details.

    .. code-block:: python